-- You won't see the Varnish tab in the WP Rocket settings because we automatically detect if you use Flywheel and auto-purge their Varnish caching when your WP Rocket cache is purged.
-Disabling WP Rocket’s caching feature is not required.
+- WP Rocket automatically detects if you use Flywheel and auto-purges their Varnish caching when your WP Rocket cache is purged.

 Hostgator Managed WordPress Hosting

-- WP Rocket is now allowed on their system :)
+- WP Rocket is allowed on their system.

-- WP Rocket is compatible with all their caching layers.
-See this doc for further info:
+- WP Rocket is compatible with Savvii hosting.

-Can I Use WP Rocket With Siteground's SuperCacher?
+Can I Use WP Rocket With Siteground's SG Optimizer?

 - W3 Total Cache is pre-installed, but you can delete it and install WP Rocket instead, with no problems.